 After we have eaten our breakfast, we will take a drive lasting four hours to the Silent Valley of Munnar.
 Enroute we will bypass numerous plantations and estates.
 The Silent Valley is 1,600 meters above sea level and tends to be cooler than the coast.
 Munnar was developed in the early part of the 20th century by the British and is filled with wild life and tea plantations.
 It is also a UNESCO World Heritage Natural site and is frequently seen as the prized feature of the Western Ghats.

-The actual meaning of Munnar is three rivers; the reason for this is that its waters flow from Kundala, Nallathany and Muthirapuzha, three mountain rivers.
+The actual meaning of Munnar is three rivers with; waters flowing from Kundala, Nallathany and Muthirapuzha, three mountain rivers.
 This place is an enchanting display of almost every shade of green thinkable, spread across the thousands of acres of cardamom and tea plantations, grass lands and shola forests.
 Early in the 1970’s a group called TATA merged with Finlay Company as shareholder.
 Later on, Tata acquired the shares that remained and formed the TATA Tea Ltd. and maintained their contribution to the region.
 However, in 2005 TATA withdrew from the business in Munnar and Kannan Devan Hills Company Plantation Ltd took over.
 Munnar is one of the main centers of Kerala’s tea industry and is enclosed by almost 30 massive tea estates.
-It is at these estates that several plantation workers, service providers and agriculturalist live.
-The leaves are picked, dried and also processed at world class quality.
+It is at these estates that several plantation workers, service providers and agriculturalists live.
+The leaves are picked, dried and also processed at world-class quality.

-When you get there go back to the hotel that looks over the tea plantations.
-Spend the remainder of your time at your leisure!
-Have a fantastic day using the hotel’s facilities and indulge your senses in the peaceful and tranquil atmosphere.
+The hotel looks over the tea plantations.
+Spend the remainder of your time at your leisure using the hotel’s facilities and indulge your senses in the peaceful and tranquil atmosphere.

 Please note: Eravikulam National park remains closed for 60 to 75 days during the calving season starting 1 February.

 Alternatively, we will go to the Chinnar Wildlife sanctuary which is located 45 km north of Munnar and is part of the area of Kerala that is protected, along with eleven other wildlife sanctuaries.
-Its altitudes vary from 1300 ft or 400 meters at the east side of the Chinnar River to 8274 ft or 2,522 meters at the summit of the Kumarikal Malai.
-This sanctuary is the ideal home for several varieties of wildlife; butterflies, birds, reptiles and several others.
-There you will also find the sole populace of the Grizzled Giant Squirrel in Kerala.
-In the prairies there are big assemblies of the Indian bison also known as the wild gaur (Indian Bison), spotted and sambar deers, and you may also get the chance to spot and track a tiger, with the experienced trackers who know the markings of the largest cat in the world.
+Its altitudes vary from 1300 ft (400 meters) at the east side of the Chinnar River to 8274 ft (2,522 meters) at the summit of the Kumarikal Malai.
+This sanctuary is the ideal home for several varieties of wildlife:- butterflies, birds, reptiles and several others.
+There you will also find the sole population of the Grizzled Giant Squirrel in Kerala.
+In the prairies there are big assemblies of wild gaur (Indian Bison), spotted and sambar deers, and you may also get the chance to spot and track a tiger, with the experienced trackers who know the markings of the largest cat in the world.

-In the afternoon, we will drive not far away to the home of an Indian top chef to see a demonstration of how to use the spices while cooking.
+In the afternoon, we will drive a short distance to the home of an Indian top chef to see a demonstration of how to use the spices while cooking.
 As you sip on a cup of Nilgri tea and lunch you can have a passionate discussion about Kerala food and spices and their origins.
 When we are all done with our delightful lunch we will go back to the hotel to spend the remainder of the day relaxing and doing whatever we wish.

 Get first -hand experience of where the favorite drink of the world comes from.It is in these Kerala ranges that you will find some of the most industrious tea plantations.

 The ‘Kurinji Gift Shop‘ in Munnar is also an interesting place to visit.
-It is operated by the Tata Tea Officer’s Wives Association.
-It shows how the unity of the women in forming this association and managing this shop have been able to assist their families and better their lives while at the same time helping the center.
-If you opt to go there you will enjoy some delicious homemade chocolates, Nilgri tea and Indian pickles, whilst also being able to shop for the natural oil soaps and woven materials that are all hand-made and make wonderful gifts or souvenirs.
+It is operated by the Tata Tea Wives Welfare Association.
+It shows how the unity of the women in forming this association and managing this shop has been able to assist their families and better their lives while at the same time helping the center.
+If you opt to go there you will enjoy some delicious homemade chocolates, Nilgiri tea, and Indian pickles, whilst also being able to shop for the natural oil soaps and woven materials that are all hand-made and make wonderful gifts or souvenirs.

-It’s the end of an amazing tour to Kerala you will transfer to Kochi International port for onward flight.
-Nevertheless you will take with you unforgettable memories of your Kerala India tour and bags with souvenirs from your shopping sprees on your trip to Kerala.
+It’s the end of an amazing tour of Kerala.
+You will transfer to Kochi International port for an onward flight.
+You will take with you unforgettable memories of Kerala and bags with souvenirs from your shopping sprees on your trip to Kerala.

 My sister and I recently came back from our 2 week holiday in India.
 Thanks to Vacation India (Classic Holidays India) we had a fantastic time.
 From our first communication until we were dropped off at the airport everything was perfect.
 We flew from Atlanta to Delhi via Amsterdam and visited Delhi, Agra, Jaipur, Pushkar, Jodhpur (our favorite) and Jaisalmer.
 Our driver, Jai, was with us through out the whole trip.
 He was fantastic.
 We had very knowledgeable local guides in every place we visited.
 Mr. Vikas, the manager at Vacation India was available over the phone 24/7 during our trip…More Feedback